mkoppanen/pzq/README.md

 Defines how long to wait for an ACK for message delivered before scheduling it for retransmission.

---sync-divisor
-Sync divisor is used to determine how often the messages should be flushed to disk.
-On each operation a random number between 0 and sync_divisor is chosen and if the number is 0 then a sync is done.
-Setting  higher sync divisor causes things to run faster but this comes at the cost of possibly losing more messages on crash.

 --hard-sync
 Define this option for physical synchronization with the device, or leave out for logical synchronization with the file system.